Computing Isomorphisms between Products of Supersingular Elliptic Curves: Tools

 \subsection{Localization}

 In this section, we investigate algorithmic aspects of the ring $\Mat_2(\Z_\ell)$ and of its left-ideals.
-This will be useful during the study of localizations of quaternion algebras: when $\mathcal O$ is a maximal order in a quaternion algebra over $\Q$ not ramified at $\ell$, then $\mathcal O\otimes \Z_\ell$ is isomorphic to $\Mat_2(\Z_\ell)$.
+This is useful for studying localizations of quaternion algebras: when $\mathcal O$ is a maximal order in a quaternion algebra over $\Q$ not ramified at $\ell$, then $\mathcal O\otimes \Z_\ell$ is isomorphic to $\Mat_2(\Z_\ell)$.
 The first thing to notice is that $\Mat_2(\Z_\ell)$ is left-principal, and its left-ideals correspond to matrices in Hermite Normal Form.

 \begin{prop}\cite[Chap.~II, Thm.~2.3]{QuatVigneras} The left-ideals in $\Mat_2(\Z_\ell)$ are the (all distinct) ideals of the form